lrusso/VideoMaker/README.md

 ```

 ## Useful ffmpeg commands

-- Increasing the volume of an audio file, you can do:
+- Increasing the volume of an audio file:
 ```
 ffmpeg -i voice.wav -filter:a "volume=1.5" voice_edited.wav
 ```
-- Decreasing the volume of an audio file, you can do:
+- Decreasing the volume of an audio file:
 ```
 ffmpeg -i voice.wav -filter:a "volume=0.5" voice_edited.wav
 ```